philanri/arduino-icons/README.md

 ## Usage

+Flat Arduino SVG Icon Kit is a collection of carefully crafted SVG files for makers.
+You can use these SVG files in many of your websites/projects/works.

+For example:
+In your website:

-1. Download the svg folder, all svg images are included.
+1. Download the svg folder, and upload to your server.

-2. Then use it as you need!
+2. Then link it in your website same as other images!

 ```
 <img src="images/svg/arduino_uno.svg" alt="arduino uno">